ATOMNFT/Marauder-T-display-TTGO/README.md

 <br>
 Take your TTGO T-Display to the next level with these powerful updates!
 Contributions and feedback are welcome. 🎉

+---

+# 📚 Libraries 📚
+You MUST install this version on NimBLE <a href=https://github.com/h2zero/NimBLE-Arduino/releases/tag/1.3.5>NimBLE 1.3.5</a>
+The other libraries need can be located <a href=https://github.com/justcallmekoko/ESP32Marauder/wiki/installing-firmware-from-source#installing-firmware-from-source>HERE</a>

 # 🛠️ **SD Portal fix**

   ### Adjusted sd card portal storage